 Head back to your SSH window for

 instance-2.
 Your iperf session should still be active.
-If it is not, run the following command again.
+If it's not, then run the following command again.

 iperf -c [INSTANCE-2 INTERNAL IP]

-You now know the basics of creating firewall rules on Google Cloud Platform.
+You now know the basics of creating firewall rules in Google Cloud.

 - How instances are affected by firewall rules

-- How to create a firewall rule via the console and Cloud Shell
+- How to create a firewall rule via Cloud Console and Cloud Shell

 - How to apply tags to firewall rules and instances

-- Learn more about firewall rules in the Firewall Rules documentation
+- Learn more about firewall rules from the firewall rules overview.

-Delete Compute Engine instances with the following commands using the Cloud Shell.
+Delete the Compute Engine instances by using the following commands in Cloud Shell:

 gcloud compute instances delete instance-1 --zone us-central1-a The following instances will be deleted.
 Any attached disks configured to be auto-deleted will be deleted unless they are attached to any other instances or the `--keep-disks` flag is given and specifies them for keeping.
 Deleting a disk is irreversible and any data on the disk will be lost. - [instance-1] in [us-central1-a] Do you want to continue (Y/n)? y Deleted [https://www.googleapis.com/compute/v1/projects/ypc-demo/zones/us-central1-a/instances/instance-1].